Why do people come to Nether Springs?

 Please note: Parents must at all times take full responsibility for their children, especially during times of quiet and retreat.
 We work hard to make Nether Springs a safe space for everyone, but we have many guests and visitors who are unknown to us.

 When should I arrange to arrive and leave?

-Most retreats run from Monday to Thursday and from Friday to Sunday.
-It is also possible to stay for longer periods, please enquire with the office.
-Whatever the length of your stay, we encourage folk to think about arriving between 3.00pm and 5pm on their day of arrival, and to leave by 3.30pm on their day of departure – this really helps the house community as it fits within the rhythm of the day, and also gives them time to prepare the house for the next guests.
+Arrival time for retreats is Monday between 3.00pm and 5pm and Friday by 11am.
+This really helps the house community as it fits within the rhythm of the day, and also gives them time to prepare the house for the next guests.

 I have a food intolerance/allergy, can you cater for me?

 All of our food is freshly prepared on site.
 We cater for food intolerance as best we can, and we also offer a vegetarian alternative to meat dishes.
 If you have any specific dietary requirements please contact us before arrival.
 Important information for allergy sufferers: because of the limitations of our kitchen we cannot guarantee that food is free from allergens, please discuss your requirements with the office when enquiring about booking.

 We plan to have free Wi-Fi on site from October 2020

 Can I bring my pet dog/cat/hamster/budgie/python to Nether Springs?